Blueshoe/website/content/blog/new-features-django-hurricane.md

 Every one of the webhooks also contains certain data:
 :::
 :::GlobalBlock{.ul-disk .mb-5}
-- Status: ‘failed’ or ‘succeeded’ – this depends on whether the probe is run successfully or whether it fails.
+- Status: _‘failed’_ or _‘succeeded’_ – this depends on whether the probe is run successfully or whether it fails.
-- Type: ‘startup’, ‘readiness’ or ‘liveness’.
+- Type: _‘startup’_, _‘readiness’_ or _‘liveness’_.
 - Timestamp: the moment when the webhook was initiated.
 - Hostname: the name of the computer or server.
 - Version: the Hurricane version.
-- Error trace: if the webhook has the status ‘failed’, the server will send the error message along with the error path.
+- Error trace: if the webhook has the status _‘failed’_, the server will send the error message along with the error path.
 :::

 ![cyclone](/img/blogs/cyclone.jpg){.object-cover .max-w-full .mb-5}